Mother's Day brunch projects for kids

-Little ones are always so proud to prepare breakfast on a tray on Mother’s Day.
+Little ones love making breakfast on a tray for Mother’s Day.
 Give them a chance to shine with these delicious, easy-to-prepare recipes.

 Breakfast in bed